 Abstract

 This paper includes a brief summary and response to the following articles: First, RN-BSN completion program: Equipping nurses for the future.
-Second, Using coaching to create empowered nursing leadership to change live and third, Strategies necessary for moral courage.
-All the three articles emphasizes on the qualities required for the nurses to become competent worker, tremendous leader and ethical strong respectively.
+Second, Using coaching to create empowered nursing leadership to change life (??) and third, Strategies necessary for moral courage.
+These articles emphasizes qualities required for the nurses to become a competent worker, tremendous leader and ethically strong respectively.
 The first article concentrates on the importance for the nurses to complete their bachelorette degree, the importance of a standardized curriculum and its implication in providing a better care to the patients and the community.
-The second article concentrates in the need for coaching to make nurse better leaders.
-It exemplifies that in order for the nurses to be better leaders they must be accountable for their own actions and be an active listener.
+The second article focuses on the need for coaching to make nurses as better leaders.
+It explains that in order for the nurses to be better leaders they must be accountable for their own actions and be an active listener.
 The third article concentrates on the strategies for the nurses to become ethically strong.
-It focuses on the four strategies such as courage, obligations, danger management and assertive expression of thought to make nurses morally skilled and component.
-Overall the three articles express the qualities required by the nurses to become exquisite professionals in the health care organization.
+It focuses on four strategies such as courage, obligations, danger management and assertive expression of thoughts to make nurses morally skilled and component.
+Overall these three articles describes the qualities required by the nurses to become exquisite professionals in the health care organization.

 Article Summary/Response

 The art of nursing has developed and improved over the past decades.
 Many articles have been published in regard to various strategies to boost the professionalism in the nursing field.
-The article published can provide continuing education for the nurses and make them stay current in the field of nursing.
+Such articles can provide continuing education for the nurses and make them stay current in the field of nursing.
 Improvising the RN-BSN program, coaching to enhance the skills for nursing leaders and becoming morally strong can make nurses provide better care for the patients and communities.

 RN-BSN Completion Program: Equipping Nurses for the Future

-The article discuss about various strategies that should be implemented in the RN-BSN program so nurses can provide effective care to the patients and communities.
-The article gives a comparison in the competency level between the nurses with associate degree and bachelorette degree and emphasizes that nurses with bachelorette degree have higher competence and provide better care to the community (Conner & Thielemann, 2013).
-The article also discuss on the academic progression, student engagement and curriculum consideration in the implementation of RN-BSN program.
-Some of the factors that were discussed in the academic progression were finance, availability and accessibility of resources, etc (Conner & Thielemann, 2013).
-The reader feels finance is one of the major burden faced by the students which makes the students vulnerable to complete bachelorette degree in a reputed University.
+This article discusses various strategies that should be implemented in the RN-BSN program so nurses can provide effective care to the patients and communities.
+The article compares the competency level between the nurses with associate degree and bachelorette degree and emphasizes that nurses with bachelorette degree have higher competence and provide better care to the community (Conner & Thielemann, 2013).
+The article also discusses the academic progression, student engagement and curriculum consideration in the implementation of RN-BSN program.
+Factors that are discussed in the academic progression are finance, availability and accessibility of resources, etc (Conner & Thielemann, 2013).
+The reader feels that finance is one of the major burdens faced by the students and makes the students vulnerable to not complete bachelorette degree in a reputed university with higher tuition.
 Community colleges articulating with the University and providing education in an affordable rate can give more chances for the nursing students to complete the bachelor’s degree in nursing (Conner & Thielemann, 2013).
 Improving the curriculum contents and providing education in variety of fields can promote the RN-BSN programs such as providing nurses with improved leadership qualities, ethical knowledge, case management skills and health promotions (Conner & Thielemann, 2013).
 Though associate degree in nursing prepares nurses to provide safe care for their patients, the courses provided in the bachelorette degree promotes the nurses to give enhanced quality care for the patients (Conner & Thielemann, 2013).
 For instance, associate degree does not provide courses such as informatics, research study, case management in the curriculum.
-Such course provided in the RN-BSN program allows nursing students to engage in diverse fields increasing the competence, professionalism, and leadership quality.
+Such courses in the RN-BSN program allows nursing students to engage in diverse fields and increases the competence, professionalism, and leadership qualities.
 Hence an affordable, well planned RN-BSN program can bring major benefits to the nurses as well as the health care organization.

 Using Coaching to Create Empowered Nursing Leadership to Change Lives